-Agretti and spring potatoes skillet: an easy, delicious veggie recipe.
+Agretti and spring potatoes in a skillet is an easy, delicious Italian recipe.

 This year I learned that agretti are a big thing in Britain.
 Jamie Oliver is growing his own agretti plants for his restaurants.
 Seeds are spreading all over the country and are now difficult to find, not to say pricy.